 Again there were no information panels to explain the site and its layout.
 It was, however, very easy to see the major barrows.
 In fact, the more I looked the more burial mounds of different shapes and sizes I saw.
 That's the real appeal of the Poor Lot site; the scale and sheer variety of the burial mounds.
 If only access was easier this would be a delightful site to explore.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Prehistoric Site

-Location: On the A35, 2 miles west of Winterbourne Abbas.
+Location: On the A35, two miles west of Winterbourne Abbas.
 No adjacent parking.
 Best access is via Wellbottom Lodge, 200 yards east of the A35 junction with the minor road to Compton Valence.

 Website: Winterbourne Poor Lot Barrows

 English Heritage - see also: English Heritage memberships (official website)